sirtobiwan/sirtobiwan/README.md

 # Hello and welcome 🙌

 My name is Tobi, I'm from Germany and I used to live in Malta.
-Studying digitalization industrie 4.0 made me aware of how important **web development** and digital technologies are in our society.
+Studying digitalization industrie 4.0 made me aware of how important 'web development' and 'digital technologies' are in our society.
 As a result, I decided to deepen my knowledge in the field of web development and to participate in the development of future-oriented digital solutions.

 `Following you will find my skills:`